xyise/xyise.github.io/source/_posts/bayesian.md

 | :--: | :--: |
 |[source](https://www.theguardian.com/law/2011/oct/02/formula-justice-bayes-theorem-miscarriage)|[source](https://www.theguardian.com/world/2021/apr/18/obscure-maths-bayes-theorem-reliability-covid-lateral-flow-tests-probability)|

-This post is a personal review post on the Bayesian Inference.
+This post is a personal review on the Bayesian Inference.

 # Prior and Posterial Probabilities